bperraudin/Robus/README.md

 We want to allow you to build your own robot according to your level and experience.
 This is made possible by Robus, our unified modular architecture dedicated to robotics.

 Robus reduces the time between an idea to the prototype.
-It provides a unified messaging achitecture for modular robotics, all modules can be connected on the same 5 wires bus conatining both power and 2 communication bus.
+It provides a unified messaging achitecture for modular robotics, all modules can be connected on the same 5 wires bus containing both power and 2 communication bus.
 The network can self-discover module and their topology.
 Robus differentiating attributes are:
 - TODO
 - TODO
 - TODO